 Study literature, rhetoric, and stylistics, comparing texts across forms and periods from 1550 to the present, and gain a deeper understanding of the contexts from which that literature emerged.

 At New College of the Humanities, we look at you as an individual using references, personal statements and, for undergraduate admission, interviews in addition to exam grades to assess your unique potential to benefit from and contribute to the NCH community.
 The below are indicative of our standard offers for popular high school-level qualifications.

 AAB.
-Please note that NCH does not accept A-levels in General Studies, Critical Thinking, Thinking Skills and Global Perspectives are not accepted by NCH as one of your A-levels.
+Please note that A-level General Studies, Critical Thinking, Thinking Skills and Global Perspectives are not accepted by NCH as one of your A-levels.

 Students studying the Extended Project Qualification (EPQ) alongside three A Levels may be eligible for an alternative offer.

 An overall score of 35 points OR 6, 6, 5 in subjects taken at Higher Level.

 AABBB.
 We do not count Highers and Advanced Highers in the same subject.